 Prince Edward Island offers a vibrant and innovative community for research and development.

-There is considerable focus and energy being directed at the PEI bioscience sector from within industry, government, and academia.
-Entrepreneurs from across the globe are realizing that Prince Edward Island is their land of opportunity and there is significant commitment and drive aiding commercial success.
+There is considerable focus and energy being directed to the PEI bioscience sector from within industry, government, and academia.
+Entrepreneurs from across the globe are realizing that Prince Edward Island is a land of opportunity and there is significant commitment and drive aiding commercial success.

-From multi-national corporations to small and medium enterprises, contract research organizations to contract manufacturing organizations, the foundations for a strong bio-platform and the desire to make it work are on PEI.
+From multi-national corporations to small and medium enterprises, contract research organizations and contract manufacturing organizations, the foundations for a strong bio-platform and the desire to make it work can be found on Prince Edward Island.

-With over 1200 employees in the bioscience sector, including 200 PhDs (approximately 1.5 per cent of our workforce) and over 40 companies, there has never been a better opportunity to be a big fish in a small, dynamic pond.
+With 1,700 employees in the bioscience sector, including 200 PhDs (approximately 1.5 per cent of our workforce) and over 55 companies, this is the opportunity to be a big fish in a small, dynamic pond.

 PEI's strength lies in its focus and collaborative, partnership-based approach.
 The Island has internationally recognized expertise and infrastructure related to the following key sectors:

-- natural product, bioactive based, discovery and development for personal care, nutrition & cosmetics;
+- natural product, bioactive based, discovery and development for personal care, nutrition and cosmetics;

 - treatment of diseases of aging and obesity, infection and immunity;